conceptcartography/conceptcartography/docs/participation protocols/RCC0.md

 **Chicago Style**

-Alcalay, T., Trappes, R., and Sheehan, M. 2025. _Concept Cartography_ [Software].
+Alcalay, Rena Beatrice, Sheehan, Nathanael and Rose Trappes.
+2025. _Concept Cartography_ [Software].
 Relation type: “Creative Agency depends on Epistemic Creativity.”
 Retrieved July 17, 2025, from https://conceptcartography.github.io/conceptcartography/concepts/creative-agency/

 _For instructions on how to add or suggest revisions to the map, visit our Participation Protocols._